 The Center for Study of Chronic Illness and Disability (CCID)

-The Center for Study of Chronic Illness and Disability (CCID) has as its vision, to improve the lives of people with disability.
-The mission is to perform state of the art, quality research to study factors that lead to disability, its prevention, or amelioration; and to provide research opportunities for the next leaders in rehabilitation science.
+The Center for the Study of Chronic Illness and Disability (CCID) is an interdisciplinary research center in the College of Health and Human Services (CHHS) at George Mason University.
+Founded in 2007, CCID promotes research to improve the lives of people with chronic illness and disability.
+Its mission is to perform state of the art, quality research to study factors that lead to chronic illness and disability, its prevention, or amelioration; and to provide research opportunities for the next leaders in clinical research and rehabilitation science.

 In the News